-Float Mode: If the trailer is not being used for a period of time and the shore power has been left plugged in, the converter will automatically go into float mode.
-The converter senses if there has been any demand.
-When the converter senses a demand by turning on lights, the converter automatically goes into bulk mode and returns to absorption mode.
+Float Mode: If the trailer has not been used for a period of time and the shore power has been left plugged in, the converter will automatically go into float mode with a voltage of 13.2.
+When the converter senses a demand, by turning on lights, the converter automatically returns to absorption mode.